George Zimmer: Early life and education

 Zimmer was born to a Jewish family in New York City.
 He attended primary school in Scarsdale, New York, before studying at Washington University in St. Louis where he was a member of the phi chapter of Sigma Alpha Mu, and where he earned a bachelor's degree in economics in 1970.
 Upon graduation, he worked as a substitute teacher before joining his father in the clothing manufacturing business.
-Later in the early 1970s, he worked as a purchasing agent and salesman in Hong Kong and Dallas.
+Later in the early 1970s, he worked as a purchasing agent and salesman in Hong Kong and Dallas, Texas.

 Career

 Men's Wearhouse

 Robert Elkin Zimmer started his own manufacturing company Royalad Apparel which he later expanded into Zimco Industries.
-In 1973, Robert Elkin Zimmer and his son, George Zimmer, co-founded The Mens Wearhouse in Houston, Texas.
+In 1973, Robert Elkin Zimmer and his son, George Zimmer, co-founded The Mens Wearhouse in Houston.
 George Zimmer and his college roommates opened the first Men's Wearhouse store in 1973 in Houston.
 Beginning in 1986, Zimmer narrated and appeared in many of his company's television commercials, usually closing with the company slogan: "You're going to like the way you look.
 I guarantee it."

 As of a May 9, 2013, proxy filing, Zimmer owned 1.8 million shares of Men's Wearhouse stock, a stake in the company of approximately 3.5 percent.
 The day prior to his June 19 firing, Men's Wearhouse stock closed at $37.47, indicating a value of Zimmer's holdings in the company of $67.45 million.
 The company made $2.48 billion in sales for the fiscal year ending in February 2013.